 I like to use as little gear as possible to keep things simple and efficient.
 On a wedding day I am using only 3-4 lenses, and less for other jobs.

 Many photographers had been waiting for Canon to announce a new upgrade to the 5D Mark III for a while now, including me.
-This past Fall when the Canon 5D Mark IV was announced I immediately pre ordered it to replace my aging camera body.
-Pieces were literally falling off my 5D Mark III it was so well used so the update came at a great time.
+In the Fall of 2016 when the Canon 5D Mark IV was announced I immediately pre ordered it to replace my aging camera body.
+Pieces were literally falling off my 5D Mark III it was so well used, so the update came at a great time.

 Once you get past the sticker shock, the 5D Mark IV is a beautiful machine.
-Overall, I haven't noticed any massive improvements over the Mark III, but the focusing is quicker and easier, the ISO is better, colors are great, and the touchscreen is surprisingly useful.
-I've quickly fallen in love with it.
+Overall, I haven't noticed any massive improvements over the Mark III, but the focusing is quicker and easier, highlights are less blown out, colors are better, and the touchscreen is surprisingly useful.
+I also have come to love the wifi feature to send photos to my phone.
+I've quickly fallen in love with this camera.

 I would be lost without my 70-200mm f/2.8 IS II lens.
 Chances are about 75% of the photos on my website and blog were taken with this lens.
 It is by far my favorite because of the way it matches my photography style with it's versatility, compressed blurry backgrounds, and sharpness.
 If I have a chance to use this lens over another, I'll pick this 9 times out of 10.